Going Concern Concept

-1. An organization produces a compound called Chemical-X. Unexpectedly, the federal government imposes a limitation on the production, export, import, sale and marketing of this compound in the country.
+An organization produces a compound called Chemical X. Unexpectedly, the federal government imposes a limitation on the production, export, import, sale, and marketing of this compound in the country.

-4. The small business is not able to make payments to its own creditors due to an extremely poor liquidity position.
-The court grants the purchase price of liquidating the company upon the petition of 1 of their firm’s creditors.
+A small business cannot make payments to its creditors due to an extremely poor liquidity position.
+The court grants the purchase price of liquidating the company upon the petition of one of the firm’s creditors.

 The business is not a going concern as, according to the available evidence, it will not be able to continue its operations for a long time in the future.